siddsabata/tracerx-mp/project.md

     └── ssm_subset.txt       # Subset with key mutations for testing
 ```

+## Important Implementation Note
+**Code and Data Directory Separation**: This pipeline is designed with a clear separation between:
+1. **Code Directory**: Where the pipeline scripts and tools are stored (e.g., `/path/to/tracerx-mp/`)
+2. **Data/Output Directories**: Where input data and analysis results are stored (e.g., `/path/to/patient_data/`)

+When running pipeline components, absolute paths must be used to reference both code and data locations since Slurm job submission can change the working directory.
+All scripts should account for this separation to ensure proper operation on different systems.

 ## Input Data Format
 The pipeline requires a Somatic Single Mutation (SSM) file as input, which contains the following columns:
 - `id`: Unique mutation identifier (e.g., s0, s1, ...)